Stress and Anxiety Teeth Grinding

 For many, clenching and grinding of teeth are directly related to the struggles with being able to properly combat and manage stress.
 Relaxation activities such as meditation and yoga can help relieve much of the stress and tension from your body.
 Tai chi, deep breathing exercises, massage, progressive muscle relaxation are some of the other techniques to help you let go of the pent-up stress and pressure in your body.
 As you let go of the stress and anxiety, you will be rewarded with an improvement in the incidence of bruxism and its harmful consequences which can include hypertrophy of the oral muscles and destruction of the oral tissues.

-Stress can be a huge contributor to your bruxing habit.
+Anxiety and Stress teeth grinding can be a huge contributor to your bruxing habit.
 For you to be able to effectively deal with teeth clenching and grinding, make sure you first begin by taking care of your emotional and mental well-being.
 Contacting a counselor and taking part in behavioral therapy practices can help keep your stress and anxiety in control, thereby keeping bruxism under wraps!